sethen/rocket-science/README.md

 ## Search
-You can find all of these implementations at [./src/algorithms/search](./src/algorithms/search)
+You can find all of the implementations of **Search** at [./src/algorithms/search](./src/algorithms/search)

 ## Binary Search
-You can find the implementation of Binary Search at [./src/algorithms/search/binary-search/index.ts](./src/algorithms/search/binary-search/index.ts)
+You can find the implementation of **Binary Search** at [./src/algorithms/search/binary-search/index.ts](./src/algorithms/search/binary-search/index.ts)

-Binary Search is an efficient algorithm used to find the position of a target value within a _sorted_ array.
+**Binary Search** is an efficient algorithm used to find the position of a target value within a _sorted_ array.
 Search faster for great good!
 It works by repeatedly dividing the search interval in half.
-If the *target value is less* than the middle element, you eliminate everything above the middle element.
-If *target value is greater* than the middle element, you eliminate everything below the middle element.
+If the _target value is less_ than the middle element, you eliminate everything above the middle element.
+If _target value is greater_ than the middle element, you eliminate everything below the middle element.
 This process repeats until the target is found or the interval is empty.

 ### Steps
 * Start with the entire sorted array